 Johann Gutenberg designed the first font for his movable type press.
-At that time, all books were handwritten, so Gutenberg designed a font that looked similar to the popular handwritten style of the time.
+At that time, all books were handwritten.
+Gutenberg designed a font that looked similar to the popular handwritten style of the time.
 As other printing shops opened, printers began to develop additional fonts to make their products unique.

 Fonts add elements of design and creativity to written works.
 Beyond the meaning of the words themselves, fonts can add emotions to text through their very design.

-For example, if you want to add a sense of fun or whimsy to your words, you could use a font such as Jokerman.
-If you want to make your words look like they were written by a child, you could use a font like First-Grader.
+Would you like to add a sense of fun or whimsy to your words?
+You could use a font such as Jokerman.
+Do you want to make your words look like they were written by a child?
+Try out a font like First-Grader.
 Or if scary is what you’re after, you could definitely achieve that effect with a font called Chiller!

 With the help of computer programs, anyone can design their very own font.
-So many people have designed their own custom fonts that there are now tens of thousands of fonts in existence!
+There are now hundreds of thousands of fonts in existence!

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.W.4, CCRA.SL.1, CCRA.SL.2